 For Graduate Students

-The Collaborative Graduate Program in Genome Biology and Bioinformatics.
-Students register in a home PhD program in one of the affiliated departments and then join the CGPGBB.
-This designation appears on one's PhD transcript, and there's an official certificate indicating participation in the Program.
+The Collaborative Specialization in Genome Biology and Bioinformatics.
+Students register in a home PhD program in one of the affiliated departments and then join the CSGBB.
+This designation appears on one's PhD transcript, and there's an official certificate indicating participation in the specialization.

 Department of Molecular Genetics.
-One of the main Biology departments admitting computational biology students.
+One of the main biology departments admitting computational biology students.
 Research is traditionally focused on animal model organisms and human disease.
 Masters and PhD programs are available starting September or January.
+There is a Computational Biology Track available in the context of a PhD program.

 Department of Biochemistry.
 Admits computational biology students to a few labs.
 Research is traditionally focused on biochemistry, structural biology and cell biology.